scientific-python/specs/spec-0004/index.md

 You (as an admin) can then generate a personal access token at https://anaconda.org/[user]/settings/access.
-The token should only have the "Allow uploads to Standard Python repositories" and "Allow write access to the API site" scope.
+The token should only have the "Allow uploads to Standard Python repositories", "Allow read access to the API site" and "Allow write access to the API site" scope.
 The creation of tokens at the organization level should be avoided for security reasons.

 Then you need to do a first upload of a wheel to create the package listing on anaconda.org.
 Once this operation is done, you can revoke your token and add the new user to its project.